alloc/alien-rpc/packages/json-qs/spec.md

 - number
 - null

-Some non-JSON values are also supported:
+## Unsupported Values

+These values are coerced to `null` just like in JSON:

 - NaN
 - ±Infinity
+- undefined (ignored by objects)

 ## Kitchen Sink